Playscape: Natural playground

 Nature playgrounds use natural landscapes, natural vegetation, and materials in a creative and interactive way for child play and exploration.
 Nature playscapes are created for the enhancement of a child's curiosity, imagination, wonder, discovery, to nurture a child's connectedness and affinity for the world around them.
 Using native plants, rolling hills, and many trees, these playscapes may represent a natural place such as a forest.
 Playscapes are designed with the intent of bringing people back to nature.
 (See Richard Louv's Last Child in the Woods: Saving Our Children from Nature Deficit Disorder, 2005).

-North Carolina State University Landscape Design professor, Robin C. Moore, has been designing and studying both nature playgrounds and urban playscapes for many years.
-His 2014 book, Nature Play and Learning Places: Creating and Managing Places Where Children Engage with Nature, was written in collaboration with Alan Cooper of the US National Wildlife Federation.
-This user-friendly text is a resource for stakeholders wanting to both view and consider elements to include in a playscape design.
-Many other books are available that serve as guides for playscape creation, too.

-The technological age has changed the ways in which children play.
-It is therefore up to parents, communities and schools to re-introduce to children what it means to play in the outdoors.

 Play components may include earth shapes (sculptures), environmental art, indigenous vegetation (trees, shrubs, grasses, flowers, lichens, mosses), boulders or other rock structures, dirt and sand, natural fences (stone, willow, wooden), textured pathways, and natural water features.